 Another important outcome expected from HOOP are tools for evaluation of projects and circularity from different points of view.
 The description of the tools, the methodology and the results of their application to the particular cases of projects and cities are important data.
 Some of these tools are included in the UCBH, as for instance the Circularity Level required to determine the Urban Circular Bioeconomy Label.
 There are identified tools in HOOP as shown in Table 1, including also their thematic dataset in agreement with Annex 1.
-The Circularity Level has been included as part of replication dataset, as this tool is thought for Follower Cities and potential followers to evaluate their circularity.
+The Circularity Level has been included as part of replication dataset, as this tool was created for Cities and Regions of the HOOP Network and potential members to evaluate their circularity.
 It might be possible that other kind of tools arise from the PDA.